-- Students will demonstrate a sound knowledge and understanding of significant contributions to the historical study of women and gender in the New Testament world.
+- Demonstrate a sound knowledge and understanding of significant contributions to the historical study of women and gender in the New Testament world.

-- Students will demonstrate a critical understanding of the methodological complexities of studying women and gender in the ancient world.
+- Demonstrate a critical understanding of the methodological complexities of studying women and gender in the ancient world.

-- Students will demonstrate a critical awareness of the gendered and rhetorical nature of ancient texts.
+- Demonstrate a critical awareness of the gendered and rhetorical nature of ancient texts.

 R. Kraemer, Unreliable Witnesses: Religion, Gender, and History in the Greco-Roman Mediterranean (2011).